-Looking for an auto insurance agent in Pennsylvania?
+Looking for auto insurance coverage in Pennsylvania, New Jersey, or Delaware?
 We’ve got you covered.

 Comprehensive Coverage — this coverage also protects your car, but in the event that something else damages your car, that is not a fixed, or moving object.
 For example, theft, a rock that cracks your windshield while you’re driving on the highway, an animal you might hit, and so on.